-In March 2016, we conducted training concerning the Act against Delay in Payment of Subcontract Proceeds, etc., covering the Company and its domestic group companies.
-Approximately 1,900 employees who are in charge of implementing the Act against Delay in Payment of Subcontract Proceeds, etc., and related associates from each division attended the training and learned the purpose of the law, the scope of applications, responsibilities and prohibited matters using related questions on our Web site.
-In February 2016, we conducted training related to the prevention of insider trading for a total of 44 newcomers and verified their understanding using related questions on our Web site.
+In March 2017, we conducted training concerning the Act against Delay in Payment of Subcontract Proceeds, etc., covering the Company and its domestic Group companies.
+A total of 1,804 employees who are in charge of implementing the Act against Delay in Payment of Subcontract Proceeds, etc., and related associates from each division attended the training and learned the purpose of the law, the scope of applications, responsibilities and prohibited matters using related questions on our Web site.
+In February 2017, we conducted training related to the prevention of insider trading for a total of 49 newcomers and verified their understanding using related questions on our Web site.